stkao05/line-ai/README.md

 - deep dive (web search)
 - coding task

-Your Autogen knowledge may be outdated—please refer to doc/graph-flow.ipynb.txt for the latest GraphFlow reference to implement this.
+Your Autogen knowledge may be outdated—please refer to doc/graph-flow.ipynb.txt for the latest GraphFlow reference to implement this or you may find the library source code here `/miniconda3/envs/lineai/lib/python3.10/site-packages/autogen_agentchat`
 ```